Eddie Illingworth

-Edward Philip Illingworth (born 27 November 1938) is a former Australian cricketer who played five first-class matches for Victoria between 1962 and 1964.
+Edward Philip Illingworth (27 November 1938 – 7 March 2026) was an Australian cricketer who played five first-class matches for Victoria between 1962 and 1964.
 A right-arm medium pace bowler, Illingworth was best remembered for being no-balled for throwing in a Sheffield Shield match against South Australia in November 1964 by umpires Col Egar and Jack Ryan.
 His selection for Victoria was made more controversial by the fact that he had been called at district level for throwing prior to his first-class debut.
 Away from first-class cricket, Illingworth had a successful career for Fitzroy in Victorian Premier Cricket, where he remains the eighth highest wicket-taker of all time, with 599.
 He was named the club champion three times, and later served for seven years as a board member of the Victorian Cricket Association.

 Early career

 During his career in local cricket, Illingworth played for Fitzroy in Victorian Premier Cricket.
 He made his debut in the first-grade team in the 1957-58 season.
 He was to represent them for 20 years, playing a total of 233 matches.

 In December 1959, Illingworth was selected for the Victoria Colts, a youth team, to play against the New South Wales Colts.
 Illingworth scored a pair and opened the bowling, taking 1/51 as New South Wales made 278 in their only innings of a drawn match.

 Two years later, in November 1961, Illingworth was selected for Jack Potter's XI in an invitational one-day single innings match against Bill Lawry's XI at Junction Oval.
 Both sides featured current Test players, including Lawry, Ian Meckiff and Lindsay Kline.
 Illingworth made 17 as Potter's men were bowled out for 125, before bowling nine wicketless overs for 34 runs as Lawry's side made 9/279, having reached the target with eight wickets intact.